chrisguest75/cloudbuild_private_repo_example/README.md

 * [access-private-github-repos](https://cloud.google.com/cloud-build/docs/access-private-github-repos)
 * [use-encrypted-secrets-credentials](https://cloud.google.com/cloud-build/docs/securing-builds/use-encrypted-secrets-credentials)

+# The repo is public!!
+Yes it is.
+But the techniques used work for private repos, through the authentication mechanisms.
+The github ssh key can only be decrypted by my Cloud Build Agent.

 # Running NodeApp Locally
 You can run and debug the hellonode app in VSCode or through docker-compose.